Game warns it could be game over

 The firm, which faces intense competition from internet players and supermarkets, who often sell new blockbuster titles as loss leaders, is up against it as it must pay a quarterly rent bill in two weeks time.
 Failure to meet that could result in administration.

-Shares in Game, which prior to Monday had lost 94 percent of their value over the last year, were down 2.5 pence at 1 pence at 0917 GMT, valuing the business at just 3.4 million pounds.
+Shares in Game, which prior to Monday had lost 94 percent of their value over the last year, were down 2.5 pence at 1 pence at 0917 GMT, valuing the business at just 3.4 million pounds ($5.3 million).

+The firm has been closing stores and moving into digital gaming, aiming to avoid the fate of other struggling specialist retailers, such as music and films group HMV HMV.L

 "We suspect that any potential suitor would prefer to wait for a formal administration process.
 Through a pre-pack the suitor would have much greater flexibility around store liabilities," said Singer Capital Markets analyst Mark Photiades.